hyeok719/CPFA/docs/source/how_to_use.rst

 - Spatial plots of wind components
 - Time series at specific grid points (depending on implementation)

-The plots are usually saved as image files (e.g. PNG) under the ``output_data`` or a dedicated visualization subfolder.
+The plots are usually saved as image files (e.g. PNG)

 Step 5: Evaluation
 ------------------

 To evaluate model performance against ERA5 data, run: